Codetivity-CA/Codetivity/README.md

 Real-time collaborative web-based code editor

 ## How to Run

+1. In your terminal, change your directory to `Codetivity/`

 #### First, make sure you have the dependencies installed
 1. Check if you have NodeJS and npm installed by running `npm --version` in your terminal/command line.
     - If you don't have NodeJS and npm installed, follow [this link](https://changelog.com/posts/install-node-js-with-homebrew-on-os-x) to get it on MacOSX, [this link](http://blog.teamtreehouse.com/install-node-js-npm-windows) to get it on Windows, and [this link](http://blog.teamtreehouse.com/install-node-js-npm-linux) to get it on Linux.